Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Renormalized Energy and the Point Vortex Flow

 \section{Renormalized Energy and the Point Vortex Flow}

-In this section we recall the re-normalized energy identified in \cite{BBH}.
-The re-normalized energy is a function of vortex locations and associated vortex strengths.
-We recall that for $b \in ({\puncD})^N,$ and vortex strength $d = (d_1,\cdots, d_N) \in \bZ^N$ with $\sum d_i = n,$
+In this section, we first recall the renormalized energy identified in \cite{BBH}.
+Subsequently, we discuss relative equilibria to the point vortex system of ODE's posed in the unit disc, and characterize them algebraically, following similar arguments in \cite{lewisratiu} for the point vortex system on $\bC.$ The renormalized energy is a function of vortex locations and associated vortex strengths.
+We recall that for $\mathbf{b} = (b_1, \cdots, b_N) \in ({\puncD})^N,$ and vortex strength $d = (d_1,\cdots, d_N) \in \bZ^N$ with $\sum d_i = n,$